If you are interested in science and the environment a career as a soil scientist could be for you

-A soil scientist gathers, interprets and evaluates information about the chemistry, biology and physics of soils to inform and influence issues as diverse as:
+As a soil scientist, you'll gather, interpret and evaluate information about the chemistry, biology and physics of soil.
+Using the information obtained from this analysis, you will inform and influence on diverse issues, such as:

 - land remediation.

 Being a natural and renewable resource, soil is vital to sustaining food production, supporting plant and animal life and providing a foundation for infrastructures across the world.
 Working in soil science enables you to be part of this important area of research and development.

 - apply knowledge of soil science, including the fundamentals of the subject, such as the biological, chemical and physical properties of soils, and their spatial and temporal variability across the landscape

 - carry out field work, including the collection of soil samples from a range of environments